-- Permissible and Prohibited Uses (except as otherwise permitted in the Project's B. CC&R's or Design Guidelines).
+- Permissible and Prohibited Uses (except as otherwise permitted in the Project's CC&R's or Design Guidelines).

 - Critical Wildlife and Open Space Areas.
-1. No construction, development or improvement, including fencing, is allowed other than as approved under the Wildlife Plan, CC&R's or any applicable conservation easement.
+No construction, development or improvement, including fencing, is allowed other than as approved under the Wildlife Plan, CC&R's or any applicable conservation easement.

-- General Wildlife and Open Space Areas 2.
+- General Wildlife and Open Space Areas

-- Low impact permitted uses include: a.
+- Lowimpact permitted uses include

-- Wildlife sensitive fencing (1)
+- Wildlife sensitive fencing (US)

-- (2) Hiking trails
+- (2)Hiking trails

-- Pastures (3)
+- Pastures

-- (4) Picnic areas
+- Picnic areas

 - Ponds

-- Out-buildings, including a barn (if a barn is constructed outside a Development Activity Envelope, it may not include human living quarters including any plumbing, fixtures, or other appurtenances that could make the barn or any portion thereof suitable for human occupancy, unless the barn is located within 100 feet of the Development Activity Envelope and otherwise is located far enough from any Critical Wildlife and Open Space Area to avoid any adverse impact to wildlife) Equestrian center
+- Out-buildings, including a barn (if a barn is constructed outside a Development Activity Envelope, it may not include human living quarters including any plumbing, fixtures, or other appurtenances that could make the barn or any portion thereof suitable for human occupancy, unless the barn is located within 100 feet of the Development Activity Envelope and otherwise is located far enough from any Critical Wildlife and Open Space Area to avoid any adverse impact to wildlife)

-- mender quetes
+- Equestrian center

+- interpretation of the second o Prohibited activities and uses include:

+- Any site work or grading without approval under the CC&R's or conservation easement, as applicable.

+- Lighting (except for reflective material or a low-level light fixture at each lot's access driveway to illuminate address signage).

+- Vegetation removal or defoliation without approval under the (3) CC&R's or conservation easement, as applicable.